 In an article from Spine-Health, they state that a few hours of bad posture won’t have too much of an effect on your spine.
 But over time, bad posture can put a lot of stress on your spine, causing anatomical changes.
-This can lead to back pain that is caused by the constriction of blood vessels and nerves.
+This can lead to back pain that is caused by the constriction of blood and nerves.
 Bad posture can eventually cause back pain, but if you are not sure what your back pain is from, here are some signs that your back pain is in fact from poor posture:

 - Pain the worsens at different points throughout the day

 - Pain that is reduced when you switch positions

 - Pain that starts in the neck and moves down to the upper and lower back

 - Pain that begins after getting a new desk job, a new chair, or a new car